liamross/configurations/README.md

 # configurations

-A repo containing various configs for a TypeScript or JavaScript project
+A repo containing various configs for a TypeScript or JavaScript project.